 The cloud can be a powerful tool for optimizing business outcomes, which is why our customers are actively mapping out their cloud strategies.
-When embarking on the journey to the cloud, you must carefully consider how your data is managed – as data is increasingly becoming the most valuable asset of your business today.
+When embarking on the journey to the cloud, you must carefully consider how your cloud data is managed – as data is increasingly becoming the most valuable asset of your business today.
 A cloud strategy therefore requires a data first approach, where you can ensure your data is: secured, protected, available where and when you need it, delivered at the performance levels required by your applications, and within compliance of your company policies.

 Dell Technologies is focused on being your trusted partner on your multi-cloud journey with cloud enabled infrastructure.
 Today, I am pleased to introduce a host of new and enhanced cloud capabilities, designed to help make the cloud work for your business and your data.